Bedford Park Boulevard–Lehman College station

-The Bedford Park Boulevard–Lehman College station (formerly Bedford Park Boulevard–200th Street station) is a local station on the IRT Jerome Avenue Line of the New York City Subway.
+The Bedford Park Boulevard–Lehman College station (formerly Bedford Park Boulevard–200th Street station and signed as Bedford Park Boulevard) is a local station on the IRT Jerome Avenue Line of the New York City Subway.
 Located at the intersection of Bedford Park Boulevard (formerly 200th Street) immediately west of Jerome Avenue in the Bedford Park neighborhood of the Bronx, it is served by the 4 train at all times.
 It is also the only station on the Jerome Avenue Line north of 170th Street that is not located above Jerome Avenue.
 This station was constructed by the Interborough Rapid Transit Company as part of the Dual Contracts and opened in 1918.